 Six miles north of Perth on the west side of the River Tay is the village of Stanley.
 On a nearby loop in the river is the enormous complex of Stanley Mills.
 Also on the bank of the river a few miles further north east is the superb Ballathie House Hotel.

 Dunkeld lies twelve miles up the A9 from Perth and is well worth a visit.
 It developed as a religious community and in 850 was proclaimed Scotland's ecclesiastical capital in place of Iona.
 Razed to the ground in 1689, it was rebuilt and is now one of the area's most picturesque places.
 The partly ruined Cathedral lies on the bank of the Tay on the western side of the town.
 Close by is the Atholl Memorial Fountain.
+Immediately to the west of the village and the cathedral are the extensive grounds of the Hilton Dunkeld House Hotel.
+Another very good hotel, at the south end of the village, is the strikingly white Atholl Arms Hotel.

 Nearby Birnam is linked to Dunkeld by Telford's seven arch bridge built in 1809.
 The town is famous for its association with Shakespeare's Macbeth and for the Birnam Oak.
 At its heart lies the Birnam Institute, an excellent arts and community centre.
 Within the Institute, and behind it, is the Beatrix Potter Exhibition and Garden.
 Not far from Birnam is the Hermitage, a spectacular series of paths and other features on the north side of the valley of the fast flowing River Braan.